|Academic Term||Summer A-Term|

 |Priority Application Deadline||January 15|

 |General||This summer program gives you an opportunity to learn about many aspects of automotive design and engineering as well as the Japanese automotive industry.
 In addition, you will also have the opportunity to improve your Japanese language skills and to explore Japanese culture.|

 Courses are accompanied by visits to factories and meetings with local professionals from Toyota, Nissan, Mitsubishi, and other industry leading manufacturers.
 The program also offers Japanese language courses at all levels of proficiency and cultural excursions to Kyoto, Nara, and Tokyo.

-Learn more on the NUSIP program page
+For more information, please visit the NUSIP program page.

 You will also take Japanese language course throughout the program.
 Options are available for beginning and intermediate/advanced language learners.